Starcounter/Docs/README.md

 On the left you can choose to read the documentation for different versions of Starcounter as they correspond to the release channels.

-If you do not know what Starcounter, please visit the ["What is Starcounter?"](https://starcounter.io/what-is-starcounter/) page.
+If you do not know what Starcounter is, please visit the ["What is Starcounter?"](https://starcounter.io/what-is-starcounter/) page.
 There are also a plethora of sample apps available at the [Sample apps](https://starcounter.io/sample-apps/) page.